y-scope/ystdlib-cpp/README.md

 git submodule update --init --recursive
 ```

+If you want to open the project in an IDE, run the following command to install any necessary
-Install any necessary dependencies from source:
+dependencies from source:
 ```shell
 task deps:install-all
 ```